mari8900/CTS2022/assignment_3/src/maria/nicolaiciuc/g1099/singleton/ReadMe.txt

+Bachelor paper topic:
-Postal Appointments Application - mobile application for creating pick-up appointments for parcels based on their tracking number
+    Postal Appointments Application

+Description of the problem:
     We need a unique management of shared preferences for all the users interacting with the application

+Advantages:
+    - unique instance of sharedPreferences
+    - easier management of access to the data

+Disadvantages:
+    - performance of the app may be affected by the presence of only one instance
+    - synchronized could cause issues if multi threading is used